antcsny/Data-collection-app-V2/README.md

 ## Measure Sequence

 One measure run consists of a repetition of axis movement at a given speed.
 The numer of iterations by axis is variable and is defined by the user before launching the sequence.
 The speed of the robot can be modified to test the robot movement in diferent stress conditions.\
 As data is recovered in time, this data collector has a sampling rate.
 For the system variables, it varies from 12 to 60 milliseconds by a step of 12, the minimum of time the KRL program can measure from internal timers.
-KUKA traces provide a sampling rate from 1, 4 and 12ms, but oly the two last ones are implemented in this code.
+KUKA traces provide a sampling rate from 1, 4 and 12ms, but oly the two last ones are implemented and working in this code.
 Traces time sampling is more reliable than global variables.

 ## UI Description and details

-As shown on the image below, the User Interface is divided in main 6 functions.
+As shown on the image below, the User Interface is divided in 6 main functions.

 ![GUI Screenshot](./images/GUI.png)

 The PysimpleGUI librairy used in this application provide easy access to basic components of a gui, called widjets.
 For example, we can use buttons, keyboard input, checkboxes and combos.
 Combos are a way to give the user a visual choice on a variable.
 Note that all PysimpleGUI widjets give the possibility to run an action when an event occurs from it.
 Events are treated in the main loop of the program, and are defined as text by the programmer for each widjet.

+As shown on the GUI, robot related functions are disabled on startup.
+To enable it, one of the robot has to be connected by clicking on the blue buttons followng "Connected Robots"in collection settings.
+If connection has succeed, it will apear green, red otherwise.

+With multiple testings, we sometimes noticed connection difficulties with the robot cell 1.
+It can appear after a measure sequence or after a period of time doing nothing, so make sure the connection is not broken for this robot.
+If connection problems occurs, **C3 bridge** on the cell has to be restarted by **Minimizing HMI** on the control panel (in settings).
+When Windows is showed, right click using a mouse on **C3** on the right side of the task bar.

 ### Collection settings